 In terms of fraud, if you see a deal that sounds too good to be true, do NOT buy it.
 I have seen too many companies online that will advertise cameras and lenses at half price or less.
 Photography gear is nothing like regular electronics, where one retailer might have a much different price than another.
 Most of the photo equipment prices are regulated by the manufacturers.
 If the price you see is much lower than in any of the websites listed below, you are most likely dealing with a scammer.

-Here is the list of verified and reliable online stores that I buy my equipment from:
+Here is the list of verified and reliable online stores I buy my equipment from:

 - B&H Photo Video – one of the largest photo/video stores in the world based out of NY.
 I always use B&H for all of my purchases and use another company only when B&H does not have what I want in stock.
 Their customer service is superb and I have never had any issues with them.

 - Amazon – Everybody knows Amazon, because it is a great company with great prices.
-Be careful about some of their resellers though!
+Be careful about some of their third party resellers though!

 The above companies are all very reliable to work with and I highly recommend them for your photography needs.
 Please note that most of the above companies also have retail locations in New York and other major cities.

 Obviously, an online store might not work out for you if you need something immediately.
 Another thing you should keep an eye on are specials that happen in local stores every once in a while (Black Friday, holiday specials, etc).
 I snatched some filters and other camera accessories when a local Wolf Camera store was closing down for good – they were giving up to 75% off.
-For all other cases you should use an online store, if you want to get the best price.
+For all other cases, you should use an online store or an auction site, if you want to get the best price.

 If you have any questions, please post them in the comments section below.